Taken 14 October 2013: (back row) John Peters, Erik Nielsen, Russ Schumacher

 Former Graduate Students

-Annareli will receive her M.S. in December 2014 after completing her thesis on mesoscale aspects of the September 2013 extreme rainfall and flooding in Colorado.
+Annareli received her M.S. in December 2014 after completing her thesis on mesoscale aspects of the September 2013 extreme rainfall and flooding in Colorado.
 Annareli was co-advised by Russ Schumacher and Sonia Kreidenweis, and is currently a Ph.D. student in atmospheric science at the University of Michigan.

 Vanessa earned her M.S. in May 2014 after completing her thesis, which included a multi-disciplinary study of heavy precipitation along the Front Range of Colorado.
 Vanessa was one of the students supported by CSU I-WATER, an interdisciplinary program training graduate students in hydrology, atmospheric science, and ecology.
 She currently works for the Cooperative Institute for Research in the Atmosphere at Colorado State University.